<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=837991447379849&amp;ev=PageView&amp;noscript=1">

 First, the basics:

-What is scheduled for delivery?
+What is Scheduled for Delivery?

-Scheduled delivery is a shipping method.
+"Scheduled for Delivery" refers to a shipment status where a specific delivery date has been set.
 The delivery date is chosen within a specific time frame that works for the sender, the carrier, or the recipient.
 The sender or carrier might set the delivery date, or the recipient might pick from a few options.

-Sometimes, the sender might tell the carrier to deliver on a specific date or to pick the earliest available date from several options.
+Sometimes, the sender might tell the carrier to deliver on a specific date/time or to pick the earliest available date from several options.
 Other times, the carrier might decide the delivery time based on their own rules and route optimization plan.
 Or, customers can choose the delivery time and date during checkout if the sender or carrier offers this choice.

 Customers get an estimated delivery time, showing when they should expect their order.